Kelso333/100-days-of-code/log.md

 **Thoughts:** React is great, even though it's a bit complex and a lot to do, but I still have love for it.

 **Link to work:** <a href="https://github.com/Kelso333/yak-yik" target="_blank">Yak Yik App_Code</a>

+### Day 27: October 27, 2017

+**Today's Progress**: Added Bootstrap CDN.
+Created columns to separate Zones and Comments.
+Created components for comments.

+**Thoughts:** You do a lot with React to simply have one thing displayed.
+I like how you have to pass props, something different than the usual ways to build an app/site.

+**Link to work:** <a href="https://github.com/Kelso333/yak-yik" target="_blank">Yak Yik App_Code</a>